interchainio/metachain/x/dao/spec/01_concepts.md

 ### Delegation

+> FIXME: I'm not completely convinced about having delegation here.
+It doesn't
+> strike me as being too efficient especially when scaling to large groups

 A feature of governance that is important to port over to the dao module is the ability to delegate votes.
 Delegation could be seen on a per proposal basis or overall.
 Given its simplicity and that it is perhaps more